nopressureselling/NoPresureSelling.com/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.9 =
+* Bug Fix: Google Spreadsheet Live data: bug was introduced in 2.10.6 where data fetched by IMPORTDATA() could return with wrong delimiter (semicolon instead of comma) based on regional settings for CSV delimiter.
+This would cause Google Spreadsheet to be unable to parse data into columns

 = 2.10.8 =
 * Improvement: Links to exports and file downloads now redirect to login page when user is not logged in